miwurster/angular-webpack/README.md

 Tour of Heroes: Editor
 ----------------------

-This is a proof-of-concept [application](https://angular.io/docs/ts/latest/tutorial) based on the _Tour of Heroes_ Angular2 tutorial that uses [**webpack**](https://webpack.github.io) as module bundler and a tool for bundling the application.
+This is a proof-of-concept [application](https://angular.io/docs/ts/latest/tutorial) based on the _Tour of Heroes_ Angular tutorial that uses [**webpack**](https://webpack.github.io) as module bundler and a tool for bundling the application.

 ### Usage